Bitshala/BitcoinCore-PR-Review-Club/README.md

 This is a PR review club organized by [Bitshala](https://www.bitshala.org/), in inspiration from [Bitcoin Core Reviews](https://bitcoincore.reviews/).

-This club is organized every week Wednesday on IST 20:00 (UTC 14:30) at [jitsi](https://meet.jit.si/BitshalaPRReviewClub) and is open to all.
+This club is organized every week Thursday on IST 20:00 (UTC 14:30) at [jitsi](https://meet.jit.si/BitshalaPRReviewClub) and is open to all.

 Majorly focused on Indian young developers who are willing to get into the details of Bitcoin Core but are intimidated with